floooh/oryol/doc/stringatoms.md

 ### String Atoms ###

-String atoms provide read-only shared strings (each specific string only exists once).
+String atoms provide read-only shared strings (each specific string only exists once in memory - per thread).
 Construction from a "raw string" is relatively expensive (but not much more expensive then creating a std::string object), but copying and comparison is extremely fast, making string atoms ideal as keys in map and set containers.